Nizam College: Institution

 This college is an autonomous, constituent college of Osmania University.
 It is located near Lal Bahadur Shastri Stadium in Hyderabad.
 Nizam College was originally a palace of Fakhrul-ul-mulk II, a noble of Hyderabad.

 Nizam College celebrated its centenary in 1987.
 It was established in 1887 by the amalgamation of the Hyderabad School (Noble School) and Madarsa-I-Aliya.
 Initially it was affiliated to the University of Madras for 60 years and was made a constituent college of Osmania University on 19 February 1947.

 The college was granted autonomous status by the UGC in the year 1988–89 at undergraduate level and continues to enjoy this status.
 It is also NAAC accredited and has been given CPE (College with Potential for Excellence) grant by the UGC.
 The college has its own academic bodies viz., Governing Body, Academic Council, Finance Committee, Internal Quality Assurance Cell and Boards of Studies for each department to monitor its academic, financial and other activities to the desired level of satisfaction of the appropriate authorities.

 The college offers both the undergraduate as well as postgraduate courses in the Faculties of Management, Arts and Social Sciences, Science, and Commerce.
 At present the college has 29 teaching departments.
 In addition to these courses, several students are pursuing their Doctoral and Post-Doctoral programmes.

 Courses of Study

-The college has undergraduate courses B.B.A., B.Sc., B.A. and B.Com.
-It also has B.C.A.
+The college has undergraduate courses of B.B.A., B.Sc., B.A. and B.Com. in addition to B.C.A degree.

-There are 13 postgraduate programs leading to M.A., M.Sc. and M.Com degrees.
+It offers 13 postgraduate programs including M.A., M.Sc. and M.Com. degrees.
 There is a new 5-year integrated M.Sc. course in Chemistry.

-The college also has M.B.A., M.C.A and M.Sc.
+The college also offers M.B.A., M.C.A and M.Sc.
 (IS) professional courses.